mvolkmann/blog/src/flutter.md

 | `readOnly`     | `bool` indicating if the value cannot currently be modified           |
 | `style`        | `TextStyle`                                                           |

-The `TextFormField` constructor takes the following addtional optional arguments.
+The `TextFormField` constructor takes the following additional optional arguments.

 | Argument       | Description                                                        |
 | -------------- | ------------------------------------------------------------------ |